riscv-non-isa/riscv-asm-manual/riscv-asm.md

-When used with the `%got_gprel` relocation function, the `la` pseudo instruction is used to load symbol addresses in the GOT relative to the `gp`, as in the compact code model:
+When used with the `%got_gprel` relocation function, the `la` pseudo instruction is used to load global symbol addresses in the GOT relative to the `gp`, as in the compact code model:

 ```assembly